connordelacruz/webdriver-test-tools/docs/source/browserstack.rst

 .. note::

-   Prior to ``webdriver_test_tools`` 2.5.0, the default ``browserstack.py``
-   generated with ``wtt init`` was set up to store the values of ``BrowserStackConfig.USERNAME`` and ``BrowserStackConfig.ACCESS_KEY`` as string literals, rather than retrieving those values from environment variables.
-If for whatever reason you don't want to use environment variables for these values, you can just set assign them directly:
+   If for whatever reason you don't want to use environment variables for these values, you can just assign them directly:

    .. code-block:: python
       :caption: config/browserstack.py